jaymzh/sugarjar/README.md

 ![subfeature-part2-smartlog screenshot](https://github.com/jaymzh/sugarjar/blob/main/images/subfeature-part2-smartlog.png)

+Here we can see from `main`, we have two branches: one going to `mynewthing` and one going to `anotherfeature`.
+Each of those has their own dependent branch on top.

-Now, what happens if I make a change to `mynewthing`?
+Now, what happens if I make a change to `mynewthing` (the bottom of the first stack)?

 ![subfeature-part3 screenshot](https://github.com/jaymzh/sugarjar/blob/main/images/subfeature-part3.png)

-We can see here now that `dependentnewthing`, is based off a commit that _used_ to be `mynewthing`, but `mynewthing` has moved.
+We can see here now that `dependentnewthing`, is based off a commit that _used_ to be `mynewthing` (`5086ee`), but `mynewthing` has moved.
+Both `mynewthing` and `dependentnewthing` are derived from `5086ee` (the old `mynewthing`), but `dependentnewthing` isn't (yet) based on the current `mynewthing`.
 But SugarJar will handle this all correctly when we ask it to update the branch:

 ![subfeature-part3-rebase screenshot](https://github.com/jaymzh/sugarjar/blob/main/images/subfeature-part3-rebase.png)

+Here we see that SugarJar knew that `dependentnewthing` should be rebased onto `mynewthing`, and it did the right thing - from main there's still the `50806ee` _and_ the new additional change which are now both part of the `mynewthing` branch, and `dependentnewthing` is based on that branch, this including all 3 commits in the right order.

 Now, lets say that `mynewthing` gets merged and we use `bclean` to clean it all up, what happens then?

 ![subfeature-detect-missing-base screenshot](https://github.com/jaymzh/sugarjar/blob/main/images/subfeature-detect-missing-base.png)

+SugarJar detects that branch is gone and thus this branch should now be based on the upstream main branch!

 ### Creating Stacked PRs with subfeatures